 · Please make the image size 10cm x 10cm on a piece of fabric 15cm x 15cm so it will fit the other squares to make the quilt.

 · Send your completed square to Sue at the yard:ARTspace, address above, by 10 July where Louise, Liske and Sue will join everything together.

 You may have noticed a lack of an example here, I am a printmaker after all and I have become very, very excited about prints on fabric!!

 If you would like to take part could you please

 e-mail me, email@example.com as soon as possible so we know how many collagraph plates and stitched squares to expect?
-Although this project is not in any way about profit, to help towards material costs we have set up a Just Giving page to enable (if you wish) to make a small donation i.e £3, this is by no means compulsory to take part in the project:
+This project is not in any way about profit and is not funded.
+All the work putting this art work together has been completely voluntary.
+To help towards material costs please make a small donation i.e £3, this is by no means compulsory to take part in the project: